 A sample of the topics in the course modules include:

 - Risk Assessment of low back Injury

 - Design for productivity, quality and safety

 - Work stress and what to do about it

 - Absenteeism, presenteeism and sleep

-- Ergonomic evaluation and control techniques
+- Ergonomic Assessments and Hazard Recognition

 Noncredit courses do not produce academic credit nor appear on a Colorado State University academic transcript.

 This course is offered twice a year and begins January 1 and July 1.
 Students may enroll roughly through the half-way point of the 6-month period.